 iPad Air 2020 vs. iPad Pro 2021 Buyer's Guide

-In April 2021, Apple updated its popular iPad Pro lineup, introducing a faster M1 chip, a Liquid Retina XDR display, a Thunderbolt port, and more.
+In April 2021, Apple updated its popular iPad Pro lineup, introducing the M1 chip, a Liquid Retina XDR display, a Thunderbolt port, and more.
 Since the iPad Air saw a major update in September last year, both the iPad Air and the iPad Pro now share similar designs and an increasingly close feature set.
 Despite their appearances, the iPad Air and iPad Pro are still very different devices intended for different user bases.

 Should you consider purchasing the iPad Air to save money, or do you need the high-end features of the iPad Pro?
 Our guide answers the question of how to decide which of these two iPads is best for you.